HsiangHung/Machine_Learning_Note/Regression/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\textrm{Adjusted&space;R}^2&space;=&space;1-&space;\frac{(1-R^2)(n-1)}{(m-p-1)}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\textrm{Adjusted&space;R}^2&space;=&space;1-&space;\frac{(1-R^2)(n-1)}{(m-p-1)}" title="\textrm{Adjusted R}^2 = 1- \frac{(1-R^2)(n-1)}{(m-p-1)}" /></a>

 Thus, if R-squared does not increase significantly on the addition of a new independent variable (higher `p`), then `1/(m-p-1)` increases and Adjusted R-squared will actually decrease.
+In other words, adjusted R squared takes into account the number of predictor variables.

 On the other hand, if on adding the new independent variable we see a significant increase in R-squared value, then the Adjusted R-squared value will also increase.

 ### Reference

+* [MAE, MSE, RMSE, Coefficient of Determination, Adjusted R Squared — Which Metric is Better?]: https://medium.com/analytics-vidhya/mae-mse-rmse-coefficient-of-determination-adjusted-r-squared-which-metric-is-better-cd0326a5697e
+[[Akshita Chugh] MAE, MSE, RMSE, Coefficient of Determination, Adjusted R Squared — Which Metric is Better?](https://medium.com/analytics-vidhya/mae-mse-rmse-coefficient-of-determination-adjusted-r-squared-which-metric-is-better-cd0326a5697e)
 * [Analytics Vidhya: Key Difference between R-squared and Adjusted R-squared for Regression Analysis]: https://www.analyticsvidhya.com/blog/2020/07/difference-between-r-squared-and-adjusted-r-squared/
 [[Aniruddha Bhandari] Analytics Vidhya: Key Difference between R-squared and Adjusted R-squared for Regression Analysis](https://www.analyticsvidhya.com/blog/2020/07/difference-between-r-squared-and-adjusted-r-squared/)
 * [Quroa: What is the difference between R-squared and Adjusted R-squared?]: https://www.quora.com/What-is-the-difference-between-R-squared-and-Adjusted-R-squared